-SAMS continues to provide educational opportunities Through our collaboration with the Syrian Board to medical professionals and students in Syria.
-In of Medical Specialties (SBOMS), SAMS launched addition to professional development training and the Resident Doctors Program in 2019, providing workshops, SAMS supports two midwifery schools financial support to residents to begin their residency and a nursing institute in northwest Syria.
-In 2019, 38 program or continue their studies within different students graduated from our 18-month nurse-to- specialties. midwife program in the Idlib governorate.
+SAMS continues to provide educational opportunities to medical professionals and students in Syria.
+In addition to professional development training and workshops, SAMS supports two midwifery schools and a nursing institute in northwest Syria.
+In 2019, 38 students graduated from our 18-month nurse-to-midwife program in the Idlib governorate.